Carpenters work mainly with wood to repair or install foundations, walls, roofs, windows and doors in buildings.

 - the ability to use hand and power tools, or operate a forklift

-- already got a tertiary qualification but want to retrain in carpentry.
+- completed a tertiary qualification but want to retrain in carpentry.

 Most carpenters work for large building companies or contractors